 Last week, we looked at the wonderful promises God made to Abraham.
 Although Abraham did not see the fulfillment of most of the promises during his lifetime, God was faithful in keeping and fulfilling His promises.
 After the death of Abraham, God confirmed His promise to Abraham's son Isaac.
-In our lesson today, we'll see how Jacob stole his brother Esau's birthright.
+In our lesson today, we'll see how Jacob (the son of Isaac and Rachel) stole his brother Esau's birthright.
 Even though Jacob sinned against God, God was faithful in fulfilling the promise He made to Abraham and blessed Jacob.